lawn care technician with granular spreader in lawn 2

 Grubs can bring the worst kinds of damage, and if you let them get out of control, they just keep going, showing no signs of letting up.

-The last thing you need is to spend countless hours trusting usually unreliable DIY grub control methods, repairing your lawn damage, and never finding any lasting relief or improvement.
+The last thing you need is to spend countless hours relying on usually unreliable DIY grub control methods, repairing lawn damage, and never finding any lasting relief or improvement.

-Eliminating grubs permanently means trusting professional grub control services in Memphis, TN and North MS to stay ahead of the problem and deliver effective solutions that save you money, time, and headaches.
+Eliminating grubs permanently means trusting professional grub control services in Tupelo, Oxford & New Albany, MS, to stay ahead of the problem and deliver effective solutions that save you money, time, and headaches.
 Get back to the lawn you love and let us help you tackle your grub problem.

-Ready to learn why Lawn & Pest Solutions could be your choice for professional grub control services in Memphis, TN and North MS?
+Ready to learn why Lawn & Pest Solutions could be your choice for professional grub control services in North Mississippi?
 We’re excited to learn more about you and help you have the best lawn on the block.
 Get started today with a free quote.
 Together, we can prepare a customized plan that is perfect for you and your lawn.

 Image Source | Grub, Crow Feeding on Lawn Grubs, Japanese Beetle